michaelorella/lignin-kmc/README.md

 ## Pull Requests
 Pull requests are always welcome for suggestions to improve either the code or usability.
-Before submitting the pull request, please ensure that your standalone code is working properly by both running the existing tests and adding tests of any new functionality.
+Before submitting the pull request, please ensure that your standalone code is working properly by both running the existing tests and adding tests of any new functionality (at least 90% coverage).
+To run the existing tests, from the main directory, run `pytest`.
+Currently (2019-11-19), test coverage is 98% for create_lignin.py, 100% for kmc_common.py, and 95% for kmc_functions.py.

 # License
 MIT © Michael Orella